From: Anthony Boehm [Email him]

 The recently passed “law” to deny ancient alleged “Nazis” their Social Security benefits is surely a Bill of Attainder.
 It is also a breach of contract between the DoJ and those “Nazis” who agreed not to dispute allegations of (usually) minor involvement in WWII era Jewish persecution.

-unit on “Nazis.”
+In 1997-1998, while working in an office dealing with Holocaust matters at the US State Department, I had regular contact with Eli Rosenbaum, who headed the Office of Special Investigations unit on “Nazis.”
 He explained to me at length how his unit regularly agreed to allow suspects to retain their Social Security and other government benefits in exchange for them agreeing to voluntary denaturalization and departure from US territory.
 He was quite proud of the results of these settlements.

 This process was used most notoriously against rocket scientist Arthur Rudolph who, along with Werner Von Braun helped the US beat the USSR in the rocket and space race.
 We thanked Rudolf for his work by denying him the right to live in the US, the country he loved and helped defend, and where his daughter lived.

 Anthony Boehm [Email him] is a former federal civil servant who has written for VDARE.com.